 Ozora Festival resits corporate sponsorship and has kept ticket prices at a very reasonable price.
 It is also evident that the profits are re-invested into the festival and each year the infrastructure improves.

 Tickets to Ozora festival generally go on sale early in the year.
 In 2018 the tickets cost around 170 Euro.
-Tickets for 2019 are not yet on sale.
+Phase 1 tickets for 2019 go on sale on 21st January 2019.

 Whilst this may seem high, you need to remember that the festival lasts for a full 7 days PLUS a 24-hour pre-party and then an after party.
 The ticket also permits you to camp out at the Ozora site for almost two full weeks.

 When compared to prices for other, mainstream, music festivals, that doesn’t seem so bad, does it?
-For example, a one day ticket to Tommorowland will set you back at least 80 Euro.
-But then again, if you are even thinking of going to the chavvy idiot fest that is Tommorowland, you probably have more money than sense and you probably shouldn’t be reading this.
+For example, a one day ticket to Tomorrowland will set you back at least 80 Euro.
+But then again, if you are even thinking of going to the chavvy idiot fest that is Tomorrowland, you probably have more money than sense and you probably shouldn’t be reading this.

 Furthermore, it is evident that the proceeds from the festival are re-invested and the infrastructure at the festival is always improving.

 You can not buy tickets directly from Ozora.
 Their website usually includes links to a number of online stores as well as the location of a few shops in Europe where you can physically pick them up.